bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Responsive websites respond to the size of the browser at any given point, adaptive websites adapt to the width of the browser at a specific points.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means a design for a small screen which is then built up for bigger screens, while desktop first is the opposite.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+this makes the default font size for your entire website 10px .

 4. How would you describe preprocessing to someone new to CSS?

+A program that allows you to generate css from the syntax of the preprocessor.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I like how it allows your css to be simplified.
+A concept that gives me trouble is preprocessing functions.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.